lenskit/lkpy/docs/diagnostics.rst

 LensKit uses the following warning classes to report anomalous problems in use of LensKit.

-.. autoclass:: lenskit.DataWarning
+.. autoclass:: lenskit.diagnostics.DataWarning

-.. autoclass:: lenskit.ConfigWarning
+.. autoclass:: lenskit.diagnostics.ConfigWarning